robertmartin8/PyPortfolioOpt/README.md

 - [Getting in touch](#getting-in-touch)

 ## Getting started

+If you would like to play with PyPortfolioOpt interactively in your browser, you may launch Binder [here](https://mybinder.org/v2/gh/robertmartin8/pyportfolioopt/master).
+It takes a while to set up, but it lets you try out the cookbook recipes without having to deal with all of the requirements.

 *Note: if you are on windows, you first need to installl C++. ([download](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16), [install instructions](https://drive.google.com/file/d/0B4GsMXCRaSSIOWpYQkstajlYZ0tPVkNQSElmTWh1dXFaYkJr/view)*